yandex-cloud/docs/en/managed-clickhouse/pricing.md

 The cost is calculated for each hour of the host's operation in accordance with its class.
 The exact class characteristics are given in the section [[!TITLE]](concepts/instance-types.md).

 > [!IMPORTANT]

->
-> For each [!KEYREF CH] cluster with two or more hosts, [!KEYREF CH] automatically creates 3 ZooKeeper hosts.
+For each [!KEYREF CH] cluster with 2 or more hosts, [!KEYREF CH] automatically creates 3 ZooKeeper hosts.

 The minimum billing unit is one hour (for example, the cost of 1.5 hours of operation is the same as the cost of 2 hours of operation).
 The time when the DBMS host or ZooKeeper cannot perform its main functions is not charged.